ntno/mkdocs-terminal/documentation/docs/configuration/code-highlighting/index.md

 [^1]: white background with green strings and brown commands.
 [^2]: black background with bright green strings and orange commands.
 [^3]: light blue background with red strings and green commands.
+[^4]: dark grey background with light blue strings and white commands.